openpnp/openpnp/Setup-and-Calibration:-General-Camera-Setup.md

 1. With the camera selected in the Machine Setup tab, select the General Configuration tab from the right.
 2. In the configuration panel, look for Settle Time (ms) and change the value to the number of milliseconds required.
 The easiest way to determine the value is to start high (2000ms) and then lower it until you stop getting good results and use a slightly higher value.

-## Lens Calibration

-Lens calibration can be used to remove lens distortion from your camera.
-It can also remove the fisheye effect from short lenses.
-An easy way to tell if you need lens calibration is to hold a piece of graph paper in front of it and see if the lines look curved in the image.
-If they do, check out [[Camera Lens Calibration]] to learn how to correct it.